Thinking About Growing Organic? You Need a Conservation Activity Plan.

 - Write the nuts-and-bolts of your Organic System Plan (OSP) as defined in the USDA National Organic Program (NOP) Standards.

-- a discussion of the farmer’s objectives for his or her farm;
+- A discussion of the farmer’s objectives for their farm.

-- selection of best conservation practice options for addressing resource concerns and
+- Selection of best conservation practice options for addressing resource concerns.

-- an analysis of impacts of potential conservation practices on farm soil, water and air quality.
+- Analysis of impacts of potential conservation practices on farm soil, water, and air quality.